hyosung11/furry-goggles/README.md

 - viewport: the size of the screen that image is being displayed on

 ## ID
 - can be used to navigate site

+## Code Refactoring
+1. Readability
+2. Modularity
+3. Efficiency
+4. Length